greengerong/nghtml2js/README.md

         </plugin>

    You can see it under the demo fold.
 You can go there, then run "mvn clean install" to see the result.

+   You can get more about ng-template from my chinese blog [ng-template寄宿方式](http://greengerong.github.io/blog/2014/03/15/ng-html2js-maven-plugins-for-java/)